tiprankstipranks

 Changed

-Geopolitical crises, natural disasters and other events beyond our control have in the past and may in the future materially adversely affect us.
+Geopolitical crises, natural disasters and other catastrophic events beyond our control have in the past and may in the future materially adversely affect us.

 Geopolitical crises, natural disasters or other catastrophic events have in the past and may in the future cause damage or disruption to our people, operations, international commerce and the global economy, and thus could have a strong negative effect on us.
-Our business operations, the business operations of third-party providers or suppliers that we rely on to conduct our business and the business operations of our customers are subject to interruption by geopolitical crises, natural disasters, fire, power or water shutoffs or shortages, telecommunications failures, terrorist attacks, acts of violence, political and/or civil unrest, acts of war or other military actions, actual or threatened public health emergencies and other events beyond our control.
+Our business operations, as well as the business operations of our customers and third-party providers or suppliers that we rely on, are subject to interruption by geopolitical crises, natural disasters, fire, power or water shutoffs or shortages, telecommunications failures, terrorist attacks, acts of violence, political and/or civil unrest, acts of war or other military actions, actual or threatened public health emergencies and other events beyond our control.
+For example, the occurrence of regional conflicts, epidemics or a global pandemic have in the past and may in the future materially affect how we and our customers operate our businesses, as well as our operating results and cash flows.
+Although we maintain crisis management and disaster response plans, if such catastrophic events occur it could make it difficult or impossible for us to deliver our services to our customers or negatively impact demand for our services, which could materially and adversely affect our financial condition and operating results.

 Capital Markets1 | 2.8%